The airport security check is one of the main reasons that you need to arrive early at the airport.

 Don't expect a miracle way to get done with the security line in 30 seconds even though it's peak hour.

-But follow those tips and you're sure to spend as little time as it is possible.
+But follow those tips and you're sure to spend as little time as possible at the security check of the airport.

 Except if you have this one thing printed on your boarding pass, which I mentioned at the end of this post.
 Then, you're screwed.